Roller23/ckript-lang/README.md

 ```

 The reason for this is the fact that functions and object are very loosely connected.
-When a function is an object member it is treated like any other value, it is not a method.
+When a function is an object member it is treated like any other value, it is not a method (yet).

-In this example `bind()` binds the reference to the parent object to all its member functions.
+In this example `bind()` binds the reference to the object to all its member functions, effectively turning them into methods.

-The type of `this` is `ref obj` meaning that only allocated objects can have member functions that make use of `this`.
+The type of `this` is `ref obj` meaning that only allocated objects can have member functions that use `this`.

 ## Command line arguments